-The generation of simple n-body decays can be done using the generate function of phasespace with a very simple interface: one needs to pass the mass of the top particle and the masses of the children particle as a list.
+The generation of simple n-body decays can be done using the nbody_decay shortcut to create a decay chain with a very simple interface: one needs to pass the mass of the top particle and the masses of the children particle as a list, optionally giving the names of the particles.
+Then, the generate method can be used to produce the desired sample.
 For example, to generate $B^0 \to K\pi$, we would do: